learn-co-curriculum/configuring-python-08-2022/README.md

 - Configure an application with modules that can `import` from one another.
 - Find and install packages using PyPI and `pip`.
 - Control dependencies in virtual environments with `pipenv`.
-- Create, read, update, and delete files programmatically with `open()`.

 ***